kevinslin/seed-xkcd/vault/xkcd.133-the-raven.md

 ---
 ![Yes, Eminem is wearing a sleeveless hoodie.
 What of it?](https://imgs.xkcd.com/comics/the_raven.jpg)
 > "[The Raven](https://xkcd.com/133/)", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

+## Alt Text
+Yes, Eminem is wearing a sleeveless hoodie.
+What of it?